choria-io/go-choria/README.md

 It will include at least:

-  * A vendored `NATS` instance fully managed by `server.cfg` with clustering support
+  * A vendored `gnatsd` instance fully managed by `server.cfg` with clustering support
   * A Federation Broker for the Choria protocol
   * An Protocol Adapter framework to rewrite message into other systems.
 For eg. Discovery messages to NATS Streaming.
   * The `mcollectived` replacement that can run old ruby based agents
   * Everything using a Go implementation of the Choria Protocol so interop with the Ruby clients and servers are maintained.

-This is heavily in progress and not really usable yet for the general public.

 # Configuration

+This code base represents the current recommended Choria Broker and Federation and will soon also be the recommended Server component.
+Follow [choria.io](https://choria.io) for the official means of installing and configuring it.

 Sample configs are shown, subject to change